 The best way I’ve found to deal with this is to explicitly state the risk/reward on the front-end.
 I think I stole that from Stoicism, but by explicitly defining the worst possible scenario, it suddenly becomes much less scary.

 If this whole entrepreneurship thing doesn’t pan out for me, the worst case scenario is that I spend a couple of years hanging out in cafes in South East Asia, meet some really interesting people and move back into my parents’ basement.

 I like cafes in Asia, interesting people, and my parents have a pretty nice basement – so the downside there is pretty limited.
 The upside however is potentially enormous.

 Identifying the Right Systems

-The other difficult part is identifying systems in your life and business where the gap between real and perceived risk is large.
+The other difficult part is identifying systems in your life and business where the gap between perceived risk vs actual risk is large.

 Here’s a few heuristics/characteristics that I’ve come up with:

-- The presence of The Resistance in all forms.
+- The presence of an Inner Resistance in all forms.